manureta/suite/docs/usermanual/source/processing/processes/raster/areagrid.rst

 Calculating areas for a grid coverage of 1-minute cells
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The following example creates an area grid that covers the territory of peninsular Spain, with a cell resolution of 1 minute (1/60 of a degree).

-.. todo:: How is the above calculated and turned into the following parameters?
+To calculate the corresponding width and height values, the width (*maxX - minX*) and height (*maxY - minY*) of the bounding box in degrees are multiplied by 60.

 Input parameters: